sg893052/sonic-buildimage/TestPlans/system/Secure_Boot/Secure_Boot_Test_Plan.md

   - Verify that System boot up fails when load signed NOS image from sonic-installer which was stripped(--strip-sign option) and secure boot is enabled.
   - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while image was generated with other than DB/SHIM keys and secure boot is enabled.
   - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while image was generated with other than DB/SHIM keys and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while overall-sonic was generated with revoked key(proper) and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while NOS grub was generated with revoked key(proper) and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while NOS kernel was generated with revoked key(proper) and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while overall-sonic was generated with revoked key(wrong) and secure boot is enabled.
+  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while overall-sonic was generated with revoked key and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while NOS grub was generated with revoked key(wrong) and secure boot is enabled.
+  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while NOS grub was generated with revoked key and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while NOS kernel was generated with revoked key(wrong) and secure boot is enabled.
+  - Verify that System boot up fails when an signed NOS image is loaded from onie-installer while NOS kernel was generated with revoked key and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while overall-sonic was generated with revoked key(proper) and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while NOS grub was generated with revoked key(proper) and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while NOS kernel was generated with revoked key(proper) and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while overall-sonic was generated with revoked key(wrong) and secure boot is enabled.
+  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while overall-sonic was generated with revoked key and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while NOS grub was generated with revoked key(wrong) and secure boot is enabled.
+  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while NOS grub was generated with revoked key and secure boot is enabled.
-  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while NOS kernel was generated with revoked key(wrong) and secure boot is enabled.
+  - Verify that System boot up fails when an signed NOS image is loaded from sonic-installer while NOS kernel was generated with revoked key and secure boot is enabled.

 # 2 Topologies
 ![Topology:](Secure_Boot_Topology.png)